HL7/US-Core/source/pages/basic-provenance.md

 ### Use Cases

 The HL7 Basic Provenance Informative implementation guide outlines four use cases: Fax, Health Information Exchange (HIE) redistribution, HIE transformation, and Clinical Information Reconciliation and Incorporation (CIRI).
-While these use cases may have FHIR implications in the future, CIRI is the key use case and is covered in detail here.
+While these use cases may have FHIR implications in the future, CIRI and HIE are the key use cases and are covered in detail here.

 #### Clinical Information Reconciliation and Incorporation